netinvent/cryptidy/README.md

 It's main features are:
  - Encrypt any pickable Python object / variables
- - Add a timestamp to the encrypted message
+ - Add an UTC timestamp to the encrypted message
+ - Verify that decrypted messages timestamps aren't in the future
  - Allow symmetric encryption (AES)
      - 128, 192 or 256 bits encryption
  - Allow asymmetric encryption (RSA + AES)
      - 1024, 2048 or 4096 bits encryption using AES128 (1024 bits RSA) or AES256 (2048 or 4096 bits RSA)
- - Provide the encypted data s base64 string for maximum portability between OSes and encodings
+ - Provide the encypted data as base64 string for maximum portability between platforms and encodings
  - Unload AES key from memory as soon as possible to help prevent memory attacks

 # Setup